Thursday, 7 November 2024

 The error in this goes beyond fundamental insecurity and egotism.
 At the end of the day, like all we purchase with that two-sided coin, it deprives us of wealth.

 Because other schools, lineages, denominations, even faiths (that's right, I said it) encode centuries of enlightenment instruction.
-Buddhism isn't like other religions; our founder said enlightenment comes of action (meditating), not faith.
+Buddhism isn't like other religions; our founder said enlightenment comes of action (meditation), not faith.
 The clear implication is that the world is full of people very unlike us who must nevertheless be enlightened.

 And that means an honest seeker won't simply tolerate superficial differences in doctrine and dogma, he or she will welcome them as a blessing, delving into them to profit from the insight they embody.